 Upselling is about challenging customer preconceptions and getting them to see the value behind every product you sell.

-To be up-selling effectively, your salespeople need to be able to challenge their own notions in order to help customers understand that some products are truly superior to others and the distinction between good enough, better, and best really does exist.
-It’s up to your salespeople to guide customers to the best products by showing that they really are of a higher quality which makes them more convenient, personal, sleek - you name the benefits.
+To be up-selling effectively, your salespeople need to be able to challenge their own notions in order to help customers understand that some products are indeed superior to others and that the distinction between good enough, better, and best really does exist.
+It’s up to your salespeople to guide customers to the best products by showing that they really are of a higher quality which makes them more convenient, personal, or sleek - you name the benefits.

 More than a Brand Name

 Customers naturally gravitate toward less expensive items because they view most products as disposable.

 Why pay for a Rolex when you can buy a Fossil?
 They’ll both eventually need to be replaced, so all you’re paying for is the name, right?